decred/dcrtime/api/v1/api.md

 #### `Timestamp`

 Upload one or more digests to the time server.
 The server will then add these digests to a collection and eventually to a transaction that goes in a Decred block.
-This method only returns if the server was able to add the block to a collection, not if it has made it into a block (since that is done in batches at a set time interval).
+This method only returns if the server was able to add the block to a collection, not if it has made it into a block (since that is done in batches at a set time interval that is not related to the api calls).

 * **URL**